 If you’ve got an idea in mind of what courses you would like to study, then make sure to meet the lecturers that could be teaching you.
-Do some research online or read a prospectus before the Open Day to pick out some courses that interest you and the subject staff will be pleased to meet you in their classrooms to answer any questions you have about the course.
+Do some research online before you visit by taking a look at our subject spotlight pages or read a prospectus to pick out some courses that interest you and the subject staff will be pleased to meet you in their classrooms to answer any questions you have about the course.
 Take a look at students’ work on display and browse the materials relating to the current curriculum to give you more of an insight into what the course is like to help you make the decision of which course is right for you.

 4. Attend talks and presentations

-At Callywith, there is also the opportunity to attend a talk from the Principal in the Lecture Theatre who will give you a detailed overview of the brand new College.
+During the event, there is also the opportunity to attend a talk from the Principal in the Lecture Theatre at 11am or 1pm, who will give you a detailed overview of the College.
 Bring a notepad and pen to write down any notes.
 Your own notes alongside any leaflets you’ve picked up will provide you with all the information to weigh up your options when it comes to making your decision.

 5. Find out about transport and bursaries

-If you’ve decided on the perfect course, then the next step will be sorting out how to get to the College when you start in September.
-Information on transport and bus routes will be available in the Temple reception.
+If you’ve decided on the perfect course/s, then the next step will be sorting out how to get to the College when you start in September.
+Information on transport and bus routes will be available from our transport provider Go Cornwall in the Temple Refectory.
 If you think you might be eligible for financial support, pop into Student Services who will be there to give you all the relevant information that you need to get you on your way.

 6. Get advice and guidance

-If starting college has you feeling nervous, then support staff in Student Services will be on-hand to talk to you about any worries you have to put your mind at ease as well as providing information on the support available including mental health, counselling, careers and financial support.
-Meeting them on the Open Day will relax you so you aren’t panicking over the summer holidays on the run up to College starting.
+If starting college has you feeling nervous, then our Student Services team in T010 in Temple building will be on-hand to talk to you about any worries you have to put your mind at ease, as well as providing information on the support available including mental health, counselling, and financial support.
+You can even meet our wonderful therapy dog Macy!

 7. Grab something to eat

 If you are excited about what Callywith College have on offer, good news, you can apply on the day!
-Pick up a simple application form from Temple Reception and if you need help filling this in, the friendly staff will be there to help.
+Visit our Application Station in Temple Learning Resource Centre (T205) and if you need help completing the online application form, our friendly staff will be there to help.

-While the main objective of the day is to find out as much information as possible, we hope you enjoy the Open Day at Callywith College!
+While the main objective of the event is to find out as much information as possible, we hope you enjoy the open event at Callywith College.